coursesAM/APL405/README.md

 ## Homework Schedule
-A total of 4 homeworks would be given, and must be submitted within 2 weeks
+A total of 4 homeworks would be given, and must be submitted within 2 weeks of posting

 |HW# | Questions|
 |:------:|:---------:|